kiavashp/kiavashp.github.io/docs/_chapters/the-ring/chapter-one.md

 "You experienced a traumatic episode this morning."
 He looked down to confirm.
 "It says here, around 7am.
 Does that sound right?"
 He paused, then continued when I didn't immediately respond.
 "You may remember feeling overwhelmingly emotional.
 Often people have reported hearing a loud ringing.
 And on occasion, like in your case, experience black outs as a result."

 I stared at him in confusion and disbelief.
-His words, my surrounds, all felt dream-like.
+His words, my surroundings, all felt dream-like.
 I was aware of them, but they seemed constructed, and just out of reach.

 "We think we can help you Julian.
 But first I'd like to ask you a few questions, if you don't mind."